-You will be asked to upload your article.
-Your submission should be in MS Word and should be double spaced, including quotations and excerpts, notes, references, tables, and figure captions.
-Figures and tables should be integrated into the text.
-All pages of the manuscript should be numbered consecutively. attention of the Editor any particular features which will be required at the layout stage or to clarify font usage.
-There is a separate step in the process to allow you to do this or to upload other supplementary material such as (a) research instruments, (b) data sets, which comply with the terms of the study's research ethics review, (c) sources that otherwise would be unavailable to readers, or (d) figures or tables that cannot be integrated into the text itself, or (e) audio/video material.
+PDFs are not acceptable for submission of articles; you can upload a PDF as a supplementary file following submission of your Word file if you wish to bring to the attention of the Editor any particular features which will be required at the layout stage or to clarify font usage.
+There is a separate step in the process to allow you to do this or to upload other supplementary material such as (a) research instruments, (b) data sets, which comply with the terms of the study's research ethics review, (c) sources that otherwise would be unavailable to readers, or (d) images, figures, tables, or (e) audio/video material.